Facebook bans some, but not all, QAnon groups, accounts

 Last week, Marjorie Tyler Greene, a House candidate who openly supports QAnon, won her Republican primary in Georgia.
 She’s part of a growing list of candidates who have expressed support for QAnon.
 Lauren Boebert, another candidate who has expressed support for QAnon, recently upset a five-term congressman in a Republican primary in Colorado.

-Facebook said it will only remove groups and accounts outright if they they discuss potential violence, including in veiled language.
+Facebook said it will only remove groups and accounts outright if they discuss potential violence, including in veiled language.

 “We will continue studying specific terminology and symbolism used by supporters to identify the language used by these groups and movements indicating violence and take action accordingly,” the company said.